brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 ## Attack Specialization

 Choose one weapon or energy type.
-Energy types include fire, cold, lightning, acid, poison, psychic, and force.
+Energy types include fire, cold, lightning, acid, poison, and force.
 When making a damaging attack with the chosen specialization, you gain advantage 1.

 ## Bane Focus